flokoe/bash-hackers-wiki/docs/scripting/style.md

 But quoting these is never a mistake.
 If you quote every parameter expansion, you\'ll be safe.

-If you need to parse a parameter as a list of words, you can\'t quote, of course, e.g.
+If you need to parse a parameter as a list of words, you can't quote, of course, e.g.

     list="one two three"